rvaiya/keyd/docs/DESIGN.md

-This document contains a description of major design changes.
+This document contains a description of major design iterations.
 It is not intended to be exhaustive.

 # v2.3.0-rc

-This is a major release which breaks backward compatibility for non-trivial configs. (we are still in beta after all :P).
+This is a major release which breaks backward compatibility for non-trivial configs (we are still in beta after all :P).

 In the absence of too much blowback, this will probably become the final v2 design.

-Much of this harkens back to the v1, with some additional simplifications and enhancements.
+Much of this harkens back to v1, with some additional simplifications and enhancements.

 ## Notable changes:

   - Introduced composite layers

-  - Replaced three arg overload() with a more flexible timeout() mechanism

   - Eliminated sequences in favour of macros (C-x is now just syntactic sugar for macro(C-x)).